 Another good rule?
 Don’t rely on public Internet connections when shopping online—this simply increases your risk of identity theft.
 Many public Wi-Fi connections contain little to no security and make it very easy for hackers to intercept your valuable information.

-Once you’ve become a customer of an online retailor you may find your email inbox flooded with discount coupons and exclusive offers.
+Once you’ve become a customer of an online retailer you may find your email inbox flooded with discount coupons and exclusive offers.
 While it can be tempting to take advantage of these amazing deals, pay special attention to what these emails are asking of you.

 - Be wary of unsolicited correspondences requesting information